acousticrobot/web-16/_pages/toki-pona/lesson-02a-syllables-2.md

 ### using the syllabary to write words and names

 We are going to come back to syllables again, so if you would rather get started with the glyph blocks, feel free to skip or skim this unit for now.
-The only reason I'm putting it here is so that you can learn how to write your own name.
+The reason I'm putting it here is because you are really close to being able to write your own name.

+#### single syllable words

 As you look though the syllabary, you will see several syllables that are toki pona words by themselves.
-Here are a few, see if you can figure out which words they are (click on a spoiler box or tab through to reveal the answers):
+Here are a few, see if you can figure out which words they are (hover over a spoiler box or click and tab through to reveal the answers):

 {% include image_dictionary.html definitions=page.syllable_words reveal_text='true' %}